ustaxcourt/ef-cms/docs/entities/Case.md

 ### petitionPaymentStatus

-Status of the Case fee payment.
+Status of the case fee payment.

 > `string` | required